 The customer wants print jobs to stay in RPM and start printing at a pre-set time in the late afternoon.
 RPM already has the ability to suspend and resume print queues from an external program, such as the user interface.
 To meet this request we only had to provide a way for the user to set the time they wanted the printing to start.

 Specific job routing

 The customer needed to process jobs in a particular order.
-They wanted to use the job title to move the job to a specific queue.
+They wanted to use the job title to move the job to a particular queue.
 Then, they were processing jobs one at a time, using the queue and other criteria.
 They also wanted to suspend queues from the user interface and have that influence the process as well.

 RPM already provides many ways to determine the order in which jobs process.
 This customer benefits from getting precisely what they needed.

 Job routing by content

 The customer needed a user interface that lets them specify a line number in a print job, and a pattern to look for.
 If that match is found, then the user wants to specify which queue the job is sent to for processing.
 The interface lets them specify as many matching patterns and destination queues as they like.

 If none of the matches are found, then process the job in the queue it’s already in.